pedrolpin4/GratiBox_React/README.md

     - City
     - State

+## How to run?

+-Frontend
+    - clone this repository;
+    - Go to this repository path on your device's terminal;
+    - type "npm i" => the necessary packages will be installed on your device;
+    - type "npm start" => the project will run in your localhost:3000;

+-Backend
+    - clone my repository GratiBox_BackEnd;
+    - Go to this repository path on your device's terminal;
+    - type "npm i" => the necessary packages will be installed on your device;
+    - create an .env.dev file following the .env.example template;
+    - type "npm start:dev" => the project will run in your localhost:`${ThePort you have setted}`;

 ## What comes next?

 - On the next versions you'll experience a whole new web design you've never seen or heard